Skip to content

 Main content area

-The fastest way to find anything in Laminar is Cmd+K (or Ctrl+K on Windows).
-This opens a search bar that works across matters, tasks, people, and teams.
+The fastest way to find anything is Cmd+K (or Ctrl+K on Windows).
+It searches across matters, tasks, people, and teams.
 Start typing a name, a matter number, or a file reference, and results appear instantly.
+Get comfortable with this shortcut; it will save you more time than anything else in your first week.

 1. Open Laminar.
 Your overview loads with a summary of what needs attention.